softwarespot/jquery-handlebars/README.md

 #### `find/get`

-Retrieve the HTML for a particular template.
+Retrieve the HTML for a particular template in the content element.
+If no template is provided, then all templates will be found.

 #### `compiled/store`